 Rarity is difficult to define, but it can mean an object which comes up for sale only once or twice every decade and has collectors willing to pay highly for it.
 Antique china head doll collectors are avid in their search for the best condition, the most complete clothing, and the most unique doll, driving prices up each year.

 - Very old, rare antique dolls, including china head dolls and their wardrobes, have sold for $5,000 and up.

 - Recently, an antique bisque doll who exhibits an incised mark stating "A. Marque" sold for a little over $115,000 at one toy and doll auction.

 - Male dolls are just as collectible and far less common than female dolls: a German gentlemen doll from KPM Meissen sold for more than $18,000, much of that due to the maker, the condition, and the subject.

 Antique Doll Dealers

-China head dolls still show up in antiques shops and at flea markets; keep an eye out for modern reproductions which are thick looking, with little detail.
+China head dolls still show up in antique shops and at flea markets; keep an eye out for modern reproductions which are thick looking, with little detail.
 However, there are places where you can purchase fine china head dolls online.
-Prices may range from $100 and way, way up.
+Prices may range from as little as $100 to significantly higher.